Applying to Gnomon

 - If I have outstanding loans, what is the likelihood of getting more aid?

 It depends.
 The government limits the amount of Federal Direct Loan aid students can receive.
 As long as you have not defaulted on your previous loans, these are the maximums you are allowed to borrow:

 |Dependent||Up to $31,000|

 - I am not a U.S. Citizen, will I qualify for financial aid?

-- If you are an eligible non-citizen with an Alien Registration number you could qualify for financial aid.
-Generally, if you have a “green card” (in other words, if you are a permanent resident alien), you will be considered an “eligible noncitizen” and will be able to get federal student aid if you meet the other basic eligibility criteria.
+- If you are an eligible non-citizen with an Alien Registration number you could qualify for Federal financial aid.
+Generally, if you have a “green card” (in other words, if you are a permanent resident), you will be considered an “eligible noncitizen” and will be able to get Federal financial aid if you meet the other basic eligibility criteria.
 Full details of the immigration status that qualifies you as an eligible noncitizen are listed here for Non U.S. Citizens.

 - Will financial aid cover the cost of living while I attend Gnomon?

-- Federal financial aid may help with living expenses.
-For those students who are determined to be dependent, the Federal Direct Parent PLUS loan is a good option.
+- Federal financial aid is limited and does not even cover our tuition in full.
+Federal Direct Parent PLUS Loans can help with living expenses as well as covering remaining tuition for those students who are determined to be dependent.
 For independent students, a private education loan would be the best option.
-For more information contact firstname.lastname@example.org.
+For more information contact email@example.com.

 - What private loans are available to me?

 - The Financial Aid Office offers private education loan options from College Ave and Sallie Mae.
 These loans are used to help make up the difference between Federal financial aid and the total cost of attending Gnomon, including estimated living expenses.
 Unlike Federal Direct Loans, approval for a private education loan is based on your personal credit history and that of your co-signer (these loans will most likely require a co-signer).